Mikel Merino

-After starting out at Osasuna, he went on to play for Borussia Dortmund, Newcastle United and Real Sociedad.
+After starting out at Osasuna, he had short spells with Borussia Dortmund and Newcastle United before signing for Real Sociedad in 2018.
+With the last of those clubs, he won the 2019–20 Copa del Rey and totalled 242 appearances and 27 goals.
+In August 2024, he joined Arsenal.

 Merino represented Spain in two European Under-21 Championships, winning the 2019 edition.
-He made his full debut in 2020.
+He made his senior debut in 2020, being selected for Euro 2024 and winning the tournament.

 Club career

 Osasuna

-Born in Pamplona, Navarre, Merino began his career with CD Amigó, later moving to CA Osasuna.
+Born in Pamplona, Navarre, Merino began his career with Amigó, later moving to Osasuna.
 He made his senior debut with the reserves in the 2013–14 season, in the Tercera División.

-On 23 August 2014, Merino made his first competitive appearance with the first team, starting in a 2–0 home win against FC Barcelona B in the Segunda División.
-He scored his first professional goal on 21 December, the winner in a 2–1 away victory over UD Las Palmas.
+On 23 August 2014, Merino made his first competitive appearance with the first team, starting in a 2–0 home win against Barcelona B in the Segunda División.
+He scored his first professional goal on 21 December, the winner in a 2–1 away victory over Las Palmas.

-Merino was definitely promoted to the main squad on 31 January 2015, being awarded the number 8 jersey.
+Merino was promoted to the main squad on 31 January 2015, being given the number 8 jersey.
 He was a regular starter in his first year, helping them to narrowly avoid relegation.

 In the 2015–16 campaign, Merino scored four goals from 34 appearances as Osasuna finished sixth and reached the promotion play-offs.
 In that stage's first round, he netted a brace in a 3–1 home win against Gimnàstic de Tarragona, and added another goal in the second leg (3–2 victory).

 Borussia Dortmund

-On 15 February 2016, Merino signed a five-year deal with Borussia Dortmund, which was made effective on 1 July.
-His first appearance in the Bundesliga occurred on 14 October, when he played the full 90 minutes in a 1–1 home draw with Hertha BSC.
+On 15 February 2016, Merino signed a five-year deal with Bundesliga club Borussia Dortmund, which was made effective on 1 July.
+His first league appearance occurred on 14 October, when he played the full 90 minutes in a 1–1 home draw against Hertha BSC.

 Newcastle United

-In July 2017, Merino joined Newcastle United on a season-long loan; the Premier League club agreed to a clause obligating them to sign the player permanently, based on a number of appearances.
-On 13 October this was invoked, and he agreed to a five-year contract.
+In July 2017, Merino joined Newcastle United on a season-long loan; the Premier League side agreed to a clause obligating them to sign the player permanently, based on a number of appearances.
+On 13 October, this was invoked, and he agreed to a five-year contract.

-Merino made 25 competitive appearances for the Magpies, scoring once, a late header that was the only goal against Crystal Palace at St James' Park on 21 October 2017.
-He also provided a sole assist.
+Merino made 25 competitive appearances for the Magpies.
+He scored his only goal with a late header in a 1–0 win over Crystal Palace at St James' Park on 21 October 2017, also providing a sole assist.